15 Best Healthy Foods for Kids

-- Disguise The Taste of Healthier Food: Often, kids do not find the healthy food to be a tasty one.
-To get him munching the healthy bite, you need to merge the taste with some delicious recipe or add as an add-on to sandwiches or wraps.
+- Disguise the Taste of Healthier Food: Often, kids do not find healthy food to be much tasty.
+To get him munching the healthy bite, you need to merge the taste with some delicious recipe or add it as an add-on to sandwiches or wraps.

-- Make Healthy Snacks: Keep an adequate amount of fruits, vegetables, and healthy beverages like milk, fresh fruit juice handy, to replace the soda, chips and cookies.
+- Make Healthy Snacks: Keep an adequate amount of fruits, vegetables, and healthy beverages like milk and fresh fruit juice handy, to replace the need for soda, chips, and cookies.

 - Limit Portion Sizes: You should guide your child to eat when they are hungry and stop eating when they feel full.
 Avoid enforcing the ‘clean plate’ rule and using food as a reward, as it can negatively affect your child’s eating habits and judging capacity.

 - Be a Role Model: Children are born with the impulse to imitate, it’s a part of their development.
 Hence, choose a healthy diet yourself and be careful what example you set, for your child will be following your manners.